jlehikoinen/ScriptingInSwiftDemo/README.md

 ## Wrapper script

-`script_wrapper.sh` can be used for running Swift scripts in current user context e.g. with Jamf Pro or Munki.
+`script_wrapper.sh` can be used for running Swift GUI scripts in current user context e.g. with Jamf Pro or Munki.
+Most of the management tools execute scripts with `root` privileges hence the wrapper script.

 Replace `# >>> Add script contents here <<<` with Swift script and test: